Ranganui/Ranganui/README.md

 ## 👨‍💻 About Me

 - 🖥️ Platform Delivery engineer with a passion for Automation and breaking things.
-- 🌱 I’m currently learning [New Technology/Technique].
+- 🌱 I’m currently learning Bash.
-- 💡 I like to make things go fast.
+- 💡 I like to learn things to make things go faster.

 ## 🚀 Skills